rust-lang/rust-project-goals/src/2024h2/async_fn_everywhere.md

 * Strategy for how to get where we are going
     * What problems to attack first
     * How to reduce or find solutions to the above unknowns

-#### Stabilize async closures

-The goal for this year to be able to

-* support some "async equivalent" to `Fn`, `FnMut`, and `FnOnce` bounds
-    * this should be usable in all the usual places
-* support some way to author async closure expressions

-These features should be sufficient to support methods like `filter` above.

-The details (syntax, precise semantics) will be determined via experimentation and subject to RFC.

-#### Stabilize trait for async iteration

-There has been extensive discussion about the best form of the trait for async iteration (sometimes called `Stream` and sometimes `AsyncIter`).
-We believe the design space has been sufficiently explored that it should be possible to author an RFC laying out the options and proposing a specific plan.

 #### Complete async drop experiments